 Downtown Rochester is filled with adorable shops and some great back alleys that all make interesting potential backdrops for your pictures.
 The Rochester Mills Brewery is a very welcoming local pub that makes for great photos with its all brick exterior and great lighting.
 This brewery is a fun option for bridal or engagement pictures.
 In the winter each shop in Downtown Rochester is draped in twinkling, colorful lights.
 This is an easily accessible location with many options and is off the beaten path so you won’t have to worry about fighting crowds or having multiple bridal parties.

 If you crave the smell of cider and donuts and love the crunch of fallen leaves off the trees the Yates Cider Mill will be an autumn wonderland for your photos.
 Pumpkins, sunflowers, haystacks and harvest fruits are easily incorporated into your photos.
 Fall weddings are the perfect time for seasonal colors such as orange, yellow, crimson, and berry.
+This is also a great engagement session location!

 If you and fiance love the outdoors — Bald Mountain is for you.
 The over 4,000 acre recreation features picnic areas, a modern shooting range, large hunting areas, several fishing lakes, two trout streams, a sandy swimming beach and 15 miles of marked hiking and biking trails.
 Check for reservations and fees.